Generative Machine Learning for Multivariate Angular Simulation: Case study

 The pairwise scatterplots between the spherical angles of the normalised variables are shown in Figure~\ref{fig:scatter}, alongside the marginal histograms.
-One can clearly observe the complex dependence structure exhibited by these data, particularly the fact there exist regions of the joint angular domain where we obtain no angular observations at all.
+The plots demonstrate the complex dependence structure exhibited by these data, particularly the fact there exist regions of the joint angular domain where we obtain no angular observations at all.
 These features make this data set a relevant example for testing the accuracy and flexibility of the angular modelling techniques introduced in Section~\ref{sec:methods}.
-We remark that while metocean processes are often assumed to be approximately stationary, the data exhibit non-negligible temporal dependence \citep{MACKAY2021110092}.
-Since de-clustering is non-trivial in the multivariate setting, we opt to randomise the order of the data set in order to obtain an approximately independent sample; see \citet{Murphy-Barltrop2024b} for further discussion.
-This also allows us to construct valid training and validation sets from the data, as is required for each of the deep learning approaches introduced in Section~\ref{sec:methods}.
-We also remark that modelling approaches developed for independent data can still be successfully implemented for data exhibiting temporal dependence, so long as the additional uncertainty that arises from this feature is accounted for in the inference procedure \citep{Kunsch1989,Politis1994}.
-See \citet{Keef2013a} and \citet{Murphy-Barltrop2023} for examples within the extremes literature.
+We remark that while metocean processes are often assumed to be approximately stationary in time, the data exhibit non-negligible temporal dependence \citep{MACKAY2021110092}.
+Since de-clustering is non-trivial in the multivariate setting and best practices are yet to be established, we opt to treat the data as independent for the purpose of our illustrative analysis.
+Modelling approaches developed for independent data can still be successfully implemented for data exhibiting temporal dependence, so long as the additional uncertainty that arises from this feature is accounted for \citep{Kunsch1989,Politis1994}.
+See \citet{Murphy-Barltrop2024b} for further discussion, and \citet{Keef2013a} and \citet{Murphy-Barltrop2023} for examples within the extremes literature.
+We remark that one could alternatively apply techniques that explicitly account for temporal dependence, such as those which employ blocked assignment of observations to validation sets \citep{Richards2022,richards2023insights,Pasche2024a}.

 Using the tuning parameters and architectures selected in Section~\ref{subsec:hyperparam}, we apply each of the methodologies from Section~\ref{sec:methods} and generate angular data.
-For this, a training set consisting of 20\% of the full randomised sample is computed.
-Each approach is applied to the training data, with the subsequent generated data compared to the remaining 80\% of observations, termed the validation set.
+For this, a random subset consisting of 20\% of the full sample is computed.
+Each approach is applied to this subset, with the subsequent generated data compared to the remaining randomised 80\% of observations, which form our test set.
 With this, we aim to see whether features of the joint angular distribution can be captured using a relatively small subsample from the full data.
 This also accounts for the fact it is unlikely that we will have as many as $n=271\ 704$ observations in most practical applications.